 No Wait Lists

-This program uses a competitive petitioning process for admission instead of a wait list.
+This program uses a competitive petition process for admission instead of a wait list.
 Once you meet eligibility requirements, you can petition to start program-specific courses.

-Current CPR certification is required upon admission to this program.
-Accepted certifications include Professional Rescuer or Healthcare Provider.
+Current CPR certification is required prior to clinical placement.
+Accepted certifications include Professional Rescuer & Healthcare Provider (ARC) or Healthcare Provider (AHA).

 Criminal Background Check